How to play poker? What are the different types of poker?

-Omaha Hi is the second most popular poker.
+Omaha Hi is the second most popular poker games.
 The ‘Hi’ here means that you have to create the highest hand to take the pot home.
-PLO or Pot-Limit Omaha is the most popular form played.
+PLO or pot-limit Omaha is the most popular form played.

-However, not all casinos offer this variant of Poker.
+However, not all casinos offer this variant of poker games.
 But you will find it easily online as its popularity has been increasing.

 How to Play

-If you know how to play Texas Hold’em, then you will quickly get the hang of Omaha Hi.
-There is a good chance that by showdown, there will be more active players than in Hold’em.
-The blockers are more relevant in Omaha Hi.
+If you know how to play Texas Hold’em, you will quickly get Omaha Hi’s hang.
+There is a good chance that there will be more active players than in Hold’em by the showdown.
+The blockers are more relevant in this game.